pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Therefore, keep separate in your mind how light-based RGB color works from how paint and ink works.

-We specify how much red, green, and blue to use using numbers.
+We specify how much red, green, and blue to use by a number range of 0-255.
 No light is zero.
-Turn the light on all the way and it is 255.
-So ``(0, 0, 0)`` means no red, no green, no blue.
+Turn the light on all the way on and it is 255.
+We need three numbers to specify three colors, so ``(0, 0, 0)`` means no red, no green, no blue.
 Black.
 Here are some other examples:

 ===== ======= ====== ===========